 The Duke of Wellington - Warrior of the Empire Part 2

 Colonel Arthur Wellesley had been on an expedition to the Philippines with the 33rd when the Fourth Anglo- Mysore War broke out.
 The British East India Company set out to establish rule over more of India, and it fell to the Sepoys and the British Army to do their dirty work.
 Lord Mornington (Arthur's brother, Richard, who was Governor General of India) ordered the capture of Seringapatam.
-General Harris set out with 24,000 men from Calcutta.
+General H set out with 24,000 men from Calcutta.
 Arthur was ordered to join him.

 Arthur was appointed advisor to the Nizam of Hyderabad, whose army had accompanied the British.
 Wellington did well for himself when he held the 33rd steadfast against a portion of the Tipu Sultan's army during a skirmish on the way to Seringapatam.
 Once the siege had commenced and a breach was formed, Arthur led the rear, and was the first senior officer to see the Tipu's body.
 Arthur was then appointed Governor of Seringapatam and promoted to Brigadier General.
 He presided over the recovery from the siege and the incorporation of Mysore into British India.
 He spent much of his tenure ill.